czodroid/vscode-theme-gruvbox-64/README.md

   <br>
 </h1>

-<h4 align="center">A port of my Gruvbox 64 theme to VS Code editor</h4>
+<h4 align="center">A port of my Gruvbox 64 theme for vim to the VS Code editor</h4>

 ## About

-A [gruvbox](https://github.com/morhetz/gruvbox) 64 theme including syntax highlighting and workbench & terminal colors.
+It's a [gruvbox](https://github.com/morhetz/gruvbox) 64 theme including syntax highlighting and workbench & terminal colors.
+You can get it on [marketplace](https://marketplace.visualstudio.com/items?itemName=czo64.gruvbox-64).

 ## Gruvbox 64